A Simple Guide to Hair Structure: The Cuticle, Cortex & Medulla

 The 3 Categories That Determine Hair Type

-It is really easy to get confused about what hair type you have.
-A lot of people believe that if you have fine hair then you have thin hair and vice-versa, but that is not always the case.
+Now, it is really easy to get confused about what hair type you have.
+A lot of people believe that if you have fine hair, then you have thin hair and vice versa.
+But that’s not always the case!

-All heads of hair are different and you can have any combination of the 3 categories.
-I have seen it all.
+All heads of hair are different, and you can have any combination of the 3 categories.
+As a hair stylist, I have seen it all.

 The three main categories that will determine your hair type are texture, density, and wave pattern.

 I originally had all of this information crammed into one blog post, but I realized it was just TOO much.
 The post was over 6,000 words!
-So I divided each category into their own posts that you can access below.
+So I divided each category into its own post that you can access below to learn more about if you want more info than the summary I provide here.

-On each post I describe the hair type and its strengths and weaknesses as well as give style and product recommendations that will work for you.
+On each individual post, I describe the hair type, its strengths and weaknesses, as well as style and product recommendations that will work for you based on what category you fit into.

 Hair texture